If you’re considering Federal Disability Retirement, your application’s success mostly depends on the strength of your medical evidence.

 What’s Medical Evidence and Why Does It Matter?

-Medical evidence is any official record that details your health condition and its impact on your ability to do your job, and anything that documents the treatment you’ve received.
+Medical evidence is any official record that shows your health condition, treatments you’ve gotten, and how it affects your ability to do your job.

-When applying for Disability Retirement, medical evidence serves as the foundation of your case, proving that you are physically or mentally unable to perform all your federal job duties.
+This evidence is the foundation of your Disability Retirement case, proving that you’re physically or mentally unable to do all your federal job duties.

 Key Types of Medical Evidence You Need